maxweber/clj-facebook-graph/README.md

 ## Installation

 This project is built with Leiningen and prepared for use with Swank Clojure.
+Pay attention that on first-time use you have to invoke "lein compile" to compile the clj_facebook_graph.FacebookGraphException ahead-of-time, otherwise you will get a ClassNotFoundException for this class.

 ## License